Surfshark vs Atlas VPN

 Unblocks Channel 4

-Best deal (per month)$2.30
+Best deal (per month)$2.29

-SAVE 85% on a 2 year plan
+Save 85% on a 2 year Starter plan

-There may be times, particularly when you travel on vacation, that you can no longer access your usual websites due to government censorship or copyright and licensing.
+There may be times, particularly when you travel on vacation, that you can no longer access your usual websites due to government censorship or copyright and licensing agreements.
 This may include a news site, online banking account, or your favorite streaming service.
 The good news is that Surfshark and Atlas VPN are both highly consistent at bypassing geographic restrictions.

 We tested both VPNs with various streaming services and had little trouble.
 Indeed, both worked with Netflix and we were able to access multiple libraries including the US and UK.
 In fact, Surfshark in particular is one of the best VPNs for Netflix and is able to access more than 30 libraries in total.
-Surfshark is one of the few VPNs that generally works with DAZN, but Atlas VPN is unable to bypass its particularly tough restrictions.

 Which of these VPNs work in China?

-Surfshark however, has a traffic obfuscation feature called NoBorders.
+Surfshark however, has a traffic obfuscation feature called NoBorders mode.
 By disguising your VPN traffic as regular web traffic, it’s able to evade detection by deep packet inspection.
 This is easily activated via a toggle button in the Settings menu.
 However, you’ll still need to make sure Surfshark is downloaded and installed ahead of your trip to China due to its website being blocked in China.

 Setup and interface